What is Third-Party Risk Management?

 Phase 1: Third-Party Identification

 There are many ways to identify the third parties your organization is currently working with, as well as ways to identify new third parties your organization wants to use.

 To identify vendors already in use and build a vendor inventory, organizations take multiple approaches, which include:

-To identify new vendors, organizations will often leverage a self-service portal as part of their third-party risk management program.
-With a self-service portal, business owners can build your inventory.
+To identify new third parties, organizations will often leverage a self-service portal as part of their third-party risk management program.
+With a self-service portal, business owners can build their inventory.
 Share the portal with your business by linking to it from your intranet or SharePoint.
 Self-service portals also help gather preliminary information about the third party, such as:

-Using this information, you can classify vendors based on the inherent risk that they pose to your organization.
+Using this information, you can classify third parties based on the inherent risk that they pose to your organization.

 Phase 2: Evaluation and Selection